Indranisarker/book-store/README.md

 - Detailed information about each book, including title, author, description, price, and reviews.

 #### Shopping Cart and Checkout
 - **Shopping Cart**: Customers can add and remove books from their cart.
-Cart items will show for a specific user.
+The cart items are stored in the cart until they confirm the order and make the payment.
 - **Checkout Process**: Enter shipping information, select a payment method, and confirm the order.

 #### Customer Reviews